Social Security Disability Attorney

 The Growth of PA ABLE

-Recent federal legislation has also strengthened the PA ABLE program by making certain rules permanent that were previously set to expire.
+Recent federal legislation — the One Big Beautiful Bill Act (OBBBA), signed in 2025 — strengthened the ABLE program by making permanent several rules that were previously set to expire.
 These permanent provisions include:

-- Allowing employed account holders to contribute additional savings if they don’t participate in employer retirement plans
+- Allowing employed account holders to contribute additional savings if they don’t participate in an employer retirement plan (ABLE to Work)

-- Permitting rollovers from traditional 529 savings plans into ABLE accounts
+- Permitting rollovers from traditional 529 college savings plans into ABLE accounts

 - Ensuring long-term stability for the program and its participants